syself/cluster-api-provider-hetzner/README.md

 ## 📖 Documentation

-Documentation can be found in the `/docs` directory.
-[Here](/docs/README.md) is an overview of our documentation.
+Documentation can be found at: [https://syself.com/docs/caph](https://syself.com/docs/caph)

 ## 👥 Getting Involved and Contributing

 We, maintainers and the community, welcome any contributions to Cluster API Provider Hetzner.
 For suggestions, contributions, and assistance, contact the maintainers anytime.

-To set up your environment, refer to the [development guide](/docs/caph/04-developers/01-development-guide.md).
+To set up your environment, refer to the [development guide](https://syself.com/docs/caph/developers/development-guide).

 For new contributors, check out issues tagged as [`good first issue`][good_first_issue].
 These are typically smaller in scope and great for getting familiar with the codebase.